muhamedashraf10/Fixed_Solution/README.md

 - cd myapp
 - npm start

-## Detatils about My Task
+## General info

 1. Structure

    - Folder Pages : Each page contains two files javascript and css module
    - Folder Components : Each component contains two files javascript and css module
-   - Folder Hooks : it contains useQuery
+   - Folder Hooks : it contains React Query Custom Hooks
    - File InstanceAxios : it contains axios instance

 2. Home page has all the users as cards in a grid view of three columns Every User card should show the required data in the Task.